MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/select-debug-in-test-tool.png" alt-text="Screenshot shows the option to select debug in test tool.":::

-Test Tool successfully debugs your existing bot app.
+Test Tool successfully debugs your existing bot.

 ## FAQ

 <details>
-<summary>How can I test my bot app if the Test Tool doesn't support its features?</summary>
+<summary>How can I test my bot if the Test Tool doesn't support its features?</summary>

 You can always use the [Teams client](https://teams.microsoft.com/) to test the features that Test Tool doesn't support.
 Select the option **Debug (Edge)** or **Debug (Chrome)** to test your application in the Teams client.
 <br>
 &nbsp;
 </details>
 <details>
-<summary>How would I know if Test Tool doesn't support features in my bot app?</summary>
+<summary>How would I know if Test Tool doesn't support features in my bot?</summary>

 The Test Tool shows a warning message in conversation and log panel when it detects unsupported features.